uswds/uswds/docs/_components/accordions.md

 </div>

 <!--
-The following deprecated accordion is kept here for testing purposes for tthe development team and should not be shown to users.
+The following deprecated accordion is kept here for testing purposes for the development team and should not be shown to users.
---!>
+-->
 <div style="display: none">
   <div class="usa-accordion">
     <ul class="usa-unstyled-list">